vyas-lab/vyas-lab.github.io/_news/announcement_8.md

 related_posts: false
 ---

-"SafetyBench: A video-language benchmark for safety in industrial environment" accepted in ICCV VISION'25 Workshop! :sparkles
+"SafetyBench: A video-language benchmark for safety in industrial environment" accepted in ICCV VISION'25 Workshop! :sparkles: